-All properties in the region are allocated a street number by Council, and residents are urged to display them in a prominent position at the property entrance.
+All properties in the region are given a street number by Council.
+Residents should display them in a prominent position at the property entrance.

 To avoid confusion only house numbers, not lot numbers, should be displayed.

-To find out your allocated house number, contact Council.
+To find your allocated house number, contact Council.

 Rural address numbers provide easy identification and location of properties for visitors, emergency and delivery services.